 Vladi Gubler

-Now we are announcing a new feature, the ability to use Import to import messages sent and/or received via Twilio.
+The Import component provides a built-in ability to import messages sent and/or received via Twilio.
 You can now integrate incoming text messages in your business solutions, for instance, implement approvals via text messages.

 Let me guide you through the integration steps.
 In this scenario we are simply going to import all messages from Twilio, incoming and outgoing.
 But of course, you can set it up in a much more sophisticated ways.